drew-bond-braze/ai-news-summarizer/README.md

 **Test with real companies:**
 - Try "Apple", "Microsoft", "Tesla", "OpenAI"
-- The app will fetch real news articles from the last 7 days
+- The app will fetch marketing-related news articles from the last 7 days
+- Focuses on marketing, customer engagement, brand, advertising, and growth news
 - Preview metadata before sending to your 3rd party API

 ## How to Use